 Nux has been active since 2006 and manufacturing various guitar pedals, guitar processors, amplifiers, digital drums, multi-effect units as well as wireless systems.
-Their Cerberus integrated effects unit has been one of the best seller items.
+Their Cerberus integrated effects unit has been one of the best-seller items.
 In the Turkish music industry, we were also able to endorse many guitar instructors and professional guitarists with Nux products, thanks to the synergy Nux brought into the market!

 Nux Rivulet Chorus was actually given to me by the company, but of course, they never mentioned a scripted review or content here as I had the pedal way before then I started this blog.
 So you will still have an honest and real review no matter what!

-Nux Rivulet Chorus pedal belongs to their Mini Core series guitar pedals that feature very compact sized guitar pedals with progressive functionalities.
+Nux Rivulet Chorus pedal belongs to their Mini Core series guitar pedals that feature very compact-sized guitar pedals with progressive functionalities.
 Just like in some of their pedals, Nux Rivulet also features a USB input to dump different effect profiles which are super cool!

-You just simply need to connect it to your computer, then press and hold the footswitch, then power it up.
+You just simply need to connect it to your computer, then press and hold the footswitch, and then power it up.
 The official firmware update software will recognise your pedal.
 Finally, you can load the bin files to activate different effect profiles.
 These files include the effect profiles for Nux Rivulet as well.

 Nux Rivulet Tech Specs